Spiritual blindness

 Having said this, he spat on the ground, made some mud with the saliva, and put it on the man's eyes.
 'Go,' he told him, 'wash in the Pool of Siloam' (this word means Sent).
 So the man went and washed, and came home seeing.
 (Joh 9:17)

 Jesus usually healed people by speaking a word to them, but not on this occasion.
 Instead, he spat on the ground, made mud with the saliva and put it on the man's eyes.
 He then told him to wash it off in a pool and, when he did so, he could see.
+Why did he heal him in that way?
+He did it to illustrate a spiritual truth.

 He is the image of the invisible God, the firstborn over all creation.
 For by him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 (Col 1:156)

-And, as Jesus originally formed man from the dust of the earth (Gen 2:7), so he made mud from the dust of the earth and placed it on his eyes.
-Jesus, the creator, completed the formation of his body.
+Paul tells us that everything that exists was created by Jesus Christ and for Jesus Christ.
+That means that this man was standing in front of the creator of the universe.
+And, as Jesus formed man from the dust of the earth (Gen 2:7), so he made mud from the dust of the earth and placed it on his eyes.
+Jesus, his creator, completed the formation of his body.

 Power in prayer

-When the Pharisees heard that the man had been healed on the Sabbath they questioned him about it and, in reply, he said:
+When the Pharisees heard that the man had been healed on the Sabbath, they questioned him about it, and in reply he said:

 'Now that is remarkable!
 You don't know where he comes from, yet he opened my eyes.
 We know that God does not listen to sinners.
 He listens to the godly man who does his will.
 Nobody has ever heard of opening the eyes of a man born blind.
 If this man were not from God, he could do nothing.'
 (Joh 9:303)